joekrump/retrospective-board/README.md

 1. Anonymous posting: Each user has a session but no personal identifying information is required.
 2. Anonymous voting: You only see your ⭐️s that you've given to cards while in voting mode.
-3. Review mode: When reviewing, you get to see the total number of ⭐️ values given to all cards and can also sort all cards per column in ascending or descending order of ⭐️s.
+3. Review mode: When reviewing, you get to see the total number of ⭐️ values given to all cards.
+4. Markdown subset (emphasis, strong, code, inlineCode, image, link) [Node type definitions](https://github.com/rexxars/react-markdown#node-types)

 ## Getting Started